Rosanna Arkle Flaunts Bare Booty In Risqué Leopard-Print Bikini

 Rosanna Arkle has been posting lots of incredible bikini pics to her Instagram page as of late and she added a new one to her feed today.
 She struck a sultry pose in front of a floor-length mirror that seemed to be placed in a body of water.
 Her eye-catching curves were on full show, and in particular, her derrière arguably stole the show.

-The model stood with her hands above her on the mirror and tilted her head to the side with her hip popped.
+The model stood with her hands raised above her head on the mirror and tilted her head to the side with her hip popped.
 Her swimsuit included an off-the-shoulder top with sleeves and a short cut that left her underboob bare.
 Her bikini bottoms were also small with a thong cut.

 She stood in thigh-high blue water and closed her eyes as she parted her lips.
 Rosanna wore her hair down in a heavy side part with a colorful makeup application that seemingly included dark, shimmery purple eyeshadow that was highlighted with silver accents below her brows and on her inner lids.
 Moreover, she apparently rocked pink lipstick with a dark-toned liner.